Sauda (town)

 The newspaper Ryfylke has been published in Sauda since 1926.

-The town has four churches: Sauda Church and Solbrekk Chapel in the town centre, Saudasjøen Chapel in the western suburb of Saudasjøen, and Hellandsbygd Chapel a few miles north of Sauda.
+The town has three churches: Sauda Church and Solbrekk Chapel in the town centre, and Saudasjøen Chapel in the western suburb of Saudasjøen.
+The Hellandsbygd Chapel is located in the valley about 15 km to the northeast of the town.
 There is also a high school in the town as well as the Ryfylkesmuseet (Ryfylke museum).